OHCHR and the "Faith for Rights" framework

-In March 2017, the Office of the UN High Commissioner for Human Rights (OHCHR) launched the "Faith for Rights" framework (PDF) with an expert workshop in Beirut.
-This framework provides space for a cross-disciplinary reflection on the deep, and mutually enriching, connections between religions and human rights.
+The "Faith for Rights" framework (PDF) provides space for a cross-disciplinary reflection and action on the deep, and mutually enriching, connections between religions and human rights.
 The objective is to foster the development of peaceful societies, which uphold human dignity and equality for all and where diversity is not just tolerated but fully respected and celebrated.